Vanpat95/Game-Sales-Analysis/README.md

 Overview

 I have been a huge video game fan for a long time, infact the first game I ever played was Duck Hunt and Super Mario Bros. on the Nintendo Entertainment System.
-I have also been a PlayStation fan since the original PlayStation 1.
+I have also been a PlayStation fan since the original PlayStation was released.

 The question that I had on my mind was what company sold the most amount of software and hardware.
 My original guess was that Nintendo had the most sales as I remember the Wii being incredibly popular and dominating in sales at the time.